david2999999/Leet-Code-Youtube/README.md

 ### Answer
 - Write our a semi-pseudocode explaining our solution to the problem
     - Validate our input
+       * What if our input is null?
+       * What if our input is empty?
     - What algorithm are we using?
     - What data structure will we be instantiating?
     - Any side cases to consider when implementing the code